Erik Jorgensen, Au.D., Ph.D.

 CSD 854: Electroacoustics & Instrumentation Calibration

-Jorgensen, E., Xu, J., Chipara, O., Galster, J., & Wu, Y.H. (in revision).
-Auditory environments in urban and rural area and younger and older listeners.
+Jorgensen, E., Xu, J., Chipara, O., Galster, J., & Wu, Y.H.
+(2023).
+Auditory environments and hearing aid feature activation among younger and older listeners in an urban and rural area.
+Ear and Hearing.

 Vyas, D., Brummet, R., Anwar, Y., Jensen, J., Jorgensen, E., Wu, Y.H., & Chipara, O. (2022).
 Personalizing Over-the-Counter Hearing Aids using Pairwise Comparisons.
 Smart Health.
 23:100231. doi: 10.1016/j/smhl.2021.100231.